Örvar-Oddr

 Örvar-Oddr (Ǫrvar-Oddr [ˈɔrvɑr-ˌodːr̩], "Arrow-Odd" or "Arrow's Point") is a legendary hero about whom an anonymous Icelander wrote a fornaldarsaga in the latter part of the 13th century. Örvar-Odds saga, the Saga of Örvar-Odd, became very popular and contains old legends and songs.
 He also appears in Hervarar saga and, concerning the battle on Samsø, in Gesta Danorum.

 Plot summary

 Prophecy

 Oddr was the son of Grímr Loðinkinni and the grandson of Ketill Hængr (both of whom have their own sagas) of Hålogaland.
-When he was an infant, a völva predicted that he would be killed by his own horse Faxi, at the place where he was born, at the age of three hundred (which may very well signify 360, as a hundred by the time was a unit of numbers denoting 120, rather than 100 - which have been called a petty hundred).
+When he was an infant, a völva predicted that he would be killed by his own horse, Faxi, at the place where he was born, at the age of three hundred (which may signify 360, as the unit in question is probably the "long hundred" commonly used in medieval Germanic languages, denoting 120 rather than 100).

-In order to undo the prediction, he killed his horse, buried it deep in the ground and left his home intending never to return again.
+In order to thwart the prediction, he killed his horse, buried it deep in the ground and left his home intending never to return again.
 As he was leaving, his father gave him some magic arrows (Gusisnautar) which soon earned him the cognomen arrow.
 After a voyage to Finnmark, Bjarmaland, Holmgård, Constantinople and Jotunheim, he fought successfully against several Vikings.